-6. Conclusion
+Conclusion

 This paper presents a new macroeconometric model of the Philippine economy.
-In view of past difficulties in maintaining larger macroeconometric models, we aim for a more compact system that is tractable, easy to communicate, and relatively inexpensive to update and maintain.
-Following modern-day central bank models and models in the empirical literature, we adopt a pragmatic approach that incorporates economic theory (and intuition) through long-run equilibrium relationships of the ECM, while having the flexibility to capture immediate data dynamics through short-run equations.
+In view of past difficulties in maintaining larger macroeconometric models, the authors aim for a more compact system that is tractable, easy to communicate, and relatively inexpensive to update and maintain.
+Following modern-day central bank models and models in the empirical literature, this study adopted a pragmatic approach that incorporates economic theory (and intuition) through long-run equilibrium relationships of the ECM while having the flexibility to capture immediate data dynamics through short-run equations.